 This deal is the latest in a series of Brazilian acquisitions of great U.S. consumer brands, include Burger King, Heinz and Budweiser.
 Most of these acquisitions have driven growth through budget-cutting and disciplined management techniques.

-While we might see the same practices from Cutrale/Safra, the acquired brand also appears to offer some strategic growth opportunities as well.
 While it’s true that Chiquita has been associated only with bananas, consumers have readily allowed other fruit brands to extend beyond their original categories.
 I hope that the Brazilians will consider extending the Chiquita brand to their own products.

 Cutrale’s concentration in citrus and orange juice led to its growth but now poses some limitations on growth.
 Orange juice sales are down globally as consumers choose alternate morning beverages, and citrus plantations face unique crop risks that are threatening growers from Florida to Brazil.